flutter/engine/lib/web_ui/dev/README.md

 ## Running web engine tests
 To run all tests on Chrome:

 ```
 felt test
 ```

-To run tests on Firefox (this will work on a Linux device):
+To run tests on Firefox (this will work only on a Linux device):

 ```
 felt test --browser=firefox